Recent comments

-The secret life of Luke Livingstone / by Norman, Charity,
+The secret life of Luke Livingstone / Norman, Charity,

 I am very glad I pick books by the author not the content, otherwise I would have missed this one.
 It's one of those books that everyone should read for the good of mankind.
 If you have ever sniggered at the thought of cross-dressers or transgender people you will find this book sobering and moving and a thoroughly good read.